 In the console tree, right-click Share and Storage Management, and then click Connect to another Computer.

 In the Connect to Another Computer dialog box, click Another computer.
 Then type the name of the server you want to connect to, or click Browse to search for a remote computer.

 The Connect to another Computer option is available only when you open Share and Storage Management from Administrative Tools.
 When you access Share and Storage Management from Server Manager, this option is not available.

 You must be logged on to the local computer with a domain account that is a member of the Administrators group on the remote computer.

-The remote computer must be running Windows Server 2008.
+The remote computer must be running Windows Server 2008 or later.

 The Remote Volume Management exception on both the local and the remote computer must be enabled.
 Enable this exception by using Windows Firewall in Control Panel.